bravlioguzman/SecureworksDellCodingChallenge/README.md

 Note: Make sure that before running any of these commands you are located in the terminal inside the folder where all the files from Step 3 were stored.

-Once the user has verified that Python and pytest have been installed on the machine, please follow these steps:
 1. Run the Coding Challenge by running this command in the command line:

 	``$python3 Transpose.py``